obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 You can _optionally_ start using one or more of the other features that Tasks offers.
 Like, for example, [[Priority|priorities]] or [[Dates#Start date|dates]].

+This Tasks User Guide almost entirely uses Emoji to add data to your tasks.

+However, if you prefer to use text instead of Emoji, see [[About Task Formats]] for other options.

 ## Easy editing of tasks

 A more convenient way to create a task is by using the `Tasks: Create or edit` command from the command palette.